Building Science

 HERS Rating Adds Value to Home

 The Home Energy Rating System (HERS) 0–100 is nationally recognized by lenders, appraisers, and the secondary market such as Fannie Mae & Ginnie Mae loan packaged securities.
 Good is below 50, and Best is below 40.
-A 0 rating means net-zero [ome].
+A “HERS 0 rating” means net-zero [home].

 What are Healthy Living Conditions?

-1. It is best when the inside envelope’s MRT (mean radiant temperature) is less than 6ºF from air temperature; [Ex – ]air inside temperature at 70º F average inside envelope temperature is above 64º F in winter; in summer below 84º F with inside temp of 76º F
+1. It is best when the inside envelope’s MRT (mean radiant temperature) is less than 6ºF from air temperature; inside temperature at 70º F versus wall of envelope temperature is above 64º F in winter; in summer below 84º F with inside temp of 76º F

 2. When humidity is between 45RH and 55RH, it’s healthy with very low virus transmission